Program Overview

 - World Economic Forum

-Whatever your career goals, we’re here to support you.
-Harvard’s Mignone Center for Career Success offers career advising, employment opportunities, Harvard alumni mentor connections, and career fairs like the annual Business and Consulting Fair and Harvard Startup Career Fair.
+Access career advising and other services through Harvard’s Mignone Center for Career Success, including career fairs like the annual Business and Consulting Fair and Harvard Startup Career Fair.

 FAQs